Ultimate Brandon Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return will tell you if the purchase is a good use of your money.
+Cash-on-cash return is a method to estimate the profitability of an investment plan.
 Divide the Net Operating Income (NOI) by the amount of cash invested.
-The result is shown as a percentage.
-High cash-on-cash return indicates that you will regain your cash faster and the purchase will be more profitable.
-Mortgage-based investment purchases can reach higher cash-on-cash returns because you will be spending less of your own resources.
+The answer will be a percentage.
+High cash-on-cash return demonstrates that you will regain your money faster and the purchase will earn more profit.
+Funded projects will have a stronger cash-on-cash return because you will be investing less of your capital.

 Average Short-Term Rental Capitalization (Cap) Rates